David Parnas

 David Lorge Parnas (born February 10, 1941) is a Canadian early pioneer of software engineering, who developed the concept of information hiding in modular programming, which is an important element of object-oriented programming today.
 He is also noted for his advocacy of precise documentation.

 Life

 Parnas earned his PhD at Carnegie Mellon University in electrical engineering.
 Parnas also earned a professional engineering license in Canada and was one of the first to apply traditional engineering principles to software design.

 He worked there as a professor for many years.
-He also taught at the University of North Carolina at Chapel Hill (U.S.), at the Department of Computer Science of the Technische Universität Darmstadt (Germany), the University of Victoria (British Columbia, Canada), Queen's University in Kingston, Ontario, McMaster University in Hamilton, Ontario, and University of Limerick (Republic of Ireland).
+He also taught at the University of North Carolina at Chapel Hill (U.S.), at the Department of Computer Science of the Technische Universität Darmstadt (Germany), the University of Victoria (British Columbia, Canada), Queen's University in Kingston, Ontario, McMaster University in Hamilton, Ontario, and University of Limerick (Ireland).

 David Parnas received a number of awards and honors: